 - This is not a ‘back pack’ student visit.
 You are expected to be presentable at all times and seek opportunities to promote the scholarship through personal contact and meetings, at schools, clubs, newspapers and radio and television appearances.

 - You are expected to investigate some aspects linked to your work, which may be of value to you upon your return to Nottinghamshire.

-- You will be a travelling scholar and not expected to spend more than 3 weeks in any fixed location.
+- You will be a travelling scholar and expected to spend not more than 2 weeks in any one location on a 3 month trip, usually a lot less.
 The usual tourist ‘haunts’ will only form part of you visit.